Employment at Smith (Chapter 2)

 Job abandonment: Job abandonment occurs when an employee fails to notify his or her supervisor of the reason for an absence of three consecutive working days.
 Job abandonment also occurs when an employee fails to return to work when directed to do so, or fails to notify the supervisor of the reason for absence within three consecutive working days after an approved leave of absence or disciplinary suspension.
 An employee who abandons his or her job will be considered to have voluntarily resigned.
 Voluntary resignations are not subject to the grievance procedure.

-Reinstatement of Previous Service Time: College employees with three or more years of consecutive service who voluntarily resign from the college and are rehired within six months of their termination date may have their sick leave accrual restored, may begin earning vacation time at the rate in effect as of their date of termination, and will not be considered to have an "interruption of service" for benefits such as retirement and tuition.
+Reinstatement of Previous Service Time: College employees with three or more years of consecutive service who voluntarily resign from the college and are rehired within one year of their termination date may have their sick leave accrual restored, may begin earning vacation time at the rate in effect as of their date of termination, and will not be considered to have an "interruption of service" for benefits such as retirement and tuition.
 However, sick leave and vacation do not accrue during the period of separation nor is the period of separation considered as time worked for purposes of wage and salary determination.

 Discharge: Discharge is termination of employment for reasons including but not limited to unsatisfactory work performance, misconduct, or violation of college policies or rules.
 Discharge may be preceded by a period of leave without pay pending investigation.
 Discharge can occur without advance notice.